DanieljcFan/RL-argumented-GA-for-TSP/function.md

 	- d: *numeric* cost of route, sum of distance between connected cities

+	- pool_list: *List* of *List* selecting pool of each step when generating route. only exist when self.Greedy_route(show=True)

 Methods:

-	- Greedy_route(): generate a half greedy-half random new route, for detail
+	- Greedy_route(pool=5,show=False): generate a half greedy-half random new route, as completely random routes take more time to improve, and complete greedy routes lack diversity. pool is the size of selecting pool from which the next edge is picked randomly.
+If show, the pool of each step would be recorded in attribute self.pool_list.

-	- new_route(): generate a fixed route by index
+	- new_route(index): generate a fixed route following the order of index

 	- distence(): calculate the distance of current route